fastrgv/hbox4/README.md

 * (4) [int 0..3] Solution method:
 	* 0 (default) quickest solution [tries to minimize #pushes]
 	* 1 more efficient solution [the goal, not always the reality]
-	* 2 No Hungarian Estimator: generally more efficient solutions, sometimes faster.
+	* 2 No Hungarian Estimator: possibly more efficient solutions but typically much slower.
-	* 3 Like method 0 but also prioritizes total-moves (to a lesser extent than #pushes).
+	* 3 Like method 0 but also prioritizes total-moves ( 90% #pushes + 10% #moves ).
+	* 4 Like method 1 but also prioritizes total-moves.
+	* 5 Like method 2 but also prioritizes total-moves.
 * (5) [string] OutputFileName

 EG: hbox4 games/Sladkey.sok 22 6.5 1 sladkey22.txt